-The Law on Turkish Atomic Energy Authority; the Decree on Licensing of Nuclear Installations; the Directive on Determination of Licensing Basis Regulations, Guides and Standards and Reference Plant for Nuclear Power Plants; and the regulations constitute the basis of the legal framework of the nuclear safety of nuclear installations in Turkey.
+The Decree on Licensing of Nuclear Installations; the Directive on Determination of Licensing Basis Regulations, Guides and Standards and Reference Plant for Nuclear Power Plants; and the regulations constitute the basis of the legal framework of the nuclear safety of nuclear installations in Turkey.

 Rules and procedures related to the licensing of nuclear installations are laid out in the Decree on Licensing of Nuclear Installations, which entered into force in 1983.
-The decree defines permits and licences to be obtained; requirements for applications for these permits and licences, including lists of documents to be submitted; review and assessment procedures; the authorizing entities within TAEK for each authorization; approval mechanisms for modifications during construction and operation.
-It also authorizes TAEK to inspect the installations throughout their lifetime and enforce penalties such as limiting, suspending and revoking the licences.
+The decree defines permits and licences to be obtained; requirements for applications for these permits and licences, including lists of documents to be submitted; review and assessment procedures; the authorizing entities within NDK for each authorization; and approval mechanisms for modifications during construction and operation.
+It also authorizes NDK to inspect the installations throughout their lifetime.

 Rules and procedures for accounting for and control of nuclear materials are described in the Regulation on Nuclear Material Accounting and Control of 2012, which satisfies the requirements of the Safeguards Agreement with the IAEA.
 This regulation has been prepared in compliance with the Additional Protocol.
-The national aspects of the Convention on Physical Protection of Nuclear Material were implemented in the Regulation on Physical Protection of Nuclear Materials and Nuclear Facilities of 2012.
-This regulation was prepared in compliance with INFCIRC 225/Rev. 4 and some provisions of INFCIRC 225/Rev. 5.
-This regulation is being updated for full compliance with INFCIRC 225/Rev. 5 and for resolving some issues regarding domestic procedures.
+The national aspects of the Convention on the Physical Protection of Nuclear Material were implemented in the Regulation on Physical Protection of Nuclear Materials and Nuclear Facilities of 2012.
+This regulation was prepared in compliance with INFCIRC/225/Rev. 4 and some provisions of INFCIRC/225/Rev. 5.
+This regulation is being updated for full compliance with INFCIRC/225/Rev. 5 and for resolving some issues regarding domestic procedures.